 His deep respect for the importance of the University of Florida is evidenced by his roles as a member of the Dean’s Business Advisory Council for University of Florida’s Warrington College of Business Administration and as a member of the board of the University of Florida Investment Company.
 He is also a member of the MBA Investment Fund Advisory Committee at the University of Texas at Austin.

-Susan Sheskey retired from Dell in 2007 after serving 14 years at the company, most recently as Senior Vice President and Chief Information Officer.
-Susan joined Dell in 1993 and is a noted authority on eCommerce and supply chain technologies, as well as in the use of standards and innovative solutions to transform businesses while driving down costs.
-During her tenure, Dell’s Information Technology Organization was recognized by CIO Magazine as a CIO 100 Innovation Award winner nine of the last thirteen years.
+Prior to joining Daylight Partners, Susan was Senior Vice President and Chief Information Officer at Dell, Inc. Susan joined Dell in 1993 and is a noted authority on e-commerce and the use of innovative technology solutions to transform businesses.
+During her tenure, the Dell Information Technology Organization was recognized by CIO Magazine as a CIO 100 Innovation Award winner multiple times.

-Susan was recognized by eWeek in 2007 as among the Top 10 Most Powerful Women in Technology, and by Diversity Journal as among the Women Worth Watching-2006.
-She was also a spokesperson at the 2006 World Congress on Information Technology.
+She was recognized by eWeek in 2007 as among the Top 10 Most Powerful Women in Technology; by Diversity Journal as among Women Worth Watching - 2008; and was a spokesperson at the 2006 World Congress on Information Technology.

 Patrick co-founded MPK and serves as Managing Partner and member of the investment committee.
 Prior to MPK, Mr. McGee was a co-founder, Partner, and member of the investment committee at Brazos Private Equity Partners, a $1.4 billion private equity firm.